The best nighttime nappies 2024

 Expert tips around potty training

-Amanda Jenner of the Potty Training Academy points out that every child is different when it comes to the potty training milestone, and while some are ready by 18 months, it can still be up to three years old for others.
+Child and behaviour expert and creator of the Potty Training Academy, Amanda Jenner, points out that every child is different when it comes to the potty training milestone, and while some are ready by 18 months, it can still be up to three years old for others.
 For nighttime training, she says, “What I suggest is you get potty training fully underway and get them completely dry in the day for at least a month before you even consider nighttime training.
-But don’t start nighttime training until you notice that in the morning their nappy is almost dry, this is an indication that they’re ready to start."
+But don’t start nighttime training until you notice that in the morning their nappy is almost dry; this is an indication that they’re ready to start."

 Tips to keep your child dry if they are not ready to be potty trained: